Aoi-Kannda/google-inbox-standalone/README.md

-# Google Inbox Standalone App
+# Google Inbox Standalone

 This application is a standalone Google Inbox wrapper for Google Chrome.
-This app differentiates itself from the official Google Inbox app because it has enhanced styling and features that make it feel more like a native desktop app.
+This app differentiates itself from the official Google Inbox app because it has an intended goal to provide enhanced styling and features that make it feel more like a native desktop app.

 ## Installing